 In this webinar, representatives and collaborators from three different data vendors will describe the mobility data that they provide or work with, including the kinds of measurements that they make available, the geographic and temporal resolution of their data, and methods for accessing their data.
 There will also be a general discussion of the sources that vendors may use in constructing their data.
 In addition, you will hear from two users of the data who will provide perspectives on how one can use the data to help guide policy and for research purposes.
 Webinar participants will also have the opportunity to ask questions of the presenters.

-Organized with the assistance of Martin Andersen, Assistant Professor, University of North Carolina at Greensboro.
+Co-Organizer & Moderator: Martin Andersen, Assistant Professor, University of North Carolina at Greensboro

 Nana Addai, PhD student in Economics, University of North Carolina, Greensboro